Transport in ‘Eua

 3. Accommodation Transport

 Public transport is not available on ‘Eua.
 Nevertheless, accommodation providers fill up the demand, not only offering airport/wharf transfers as a standard but also transporting guests to attractions around the island.
 Accommodation providers offer guests pick-up and drop-off from many of the hikes around the island, while most accommodations also have island tours via 4WD to see many of the island’s highlights.
 Learn more about the accommodations on ‘Eua here.

 4. Bicycle Rental in ‘Eua

 Bicycle rentals are offered in abundance on ‘Eua, which make a fun way to travel along the quiet roads of this 87km2 (34 miles2) island.
-Hire a bike from accommodations, such as Blue Water Retreat, Taina’s Place and The Hideaway, for instance.
-Bike hire costs approximately TOP$10 for a half day and around TOP$20 for a full day.
+Hire a bike from accommodations, such as Taina’s Place and The Hideaway, for instance.
+Bike hire costs approximately TOP$10 for a half-day and around TOP$20 for a full day.
 It’s best to ask for the newest bike available.
-Because distances are quiet deceiving on ‘Eua, it’s best to seek advice from your accommodation host before you head out.
+Because distances are quite deceiving on ‘Eua, it’s best to seek advice from your accommodation host before you head out.